Kerrang!: 1990s

+2000s – 2020s

+In April 2000, Paul Rees became the new editor for Kerrang!.
+In 2001, Kerrang! overtook NME as the biggest selling music weekly in the United Kingdom, bolstered by its coverage of nu metal.
+By mid-2002, the magazine had a circulation of 83,988 copies per week.
+After Rees left them to edit Q magazine, former Kerrang! reviews editor Ashley Bird appointed editor from 2003 to 2005.
+Following his departure, Paul Brannigan took over as editor in May 2005.
+In the mid-to-late 2000s, the genre focus of Kerrang! shifted once more, with a new emphasis on emo, post-hardcore, pop-punk and metalcore music, coinciding with the decline of nu metal.
+Furthermore, the magazine continued to occasionally feature more established bands such as Iron Maiden and Metallica on the cover.
+In 2006, the magazine's circulation stood at 80,186 copies.

 In 2008, EMAP sold its consumer magazines to Bauer Media Group.
 Brannigan left Kerrang! in 2009 and Nichola Browne was appointed editor.
 She later stepped down in April 2011.
 Former NME features editor and GamesMaster deputy editor James McMahon was appointed as editor on 6 June 2011.

 In April 2017, Kerrang! magazine, its website, and the K!
 Awards were purchased by Mixmag Media, publisher of dance monthly Mixmag, along with assets related to defunct style magazine The Face.
 Mixmag has since formed parent company Wasted Talent, which relaunched Kerrang! as a digital-first title, while continuing to publish a weekly print edition.
 Former Editor-in-Chief Phil Alexander was appointed Global Creative Director on 3 August 2017.
 Bauer retained ownership of Kerrang!
 Radio and the Box Plus Network will continue to operate Kerrang!
 TV as before.
 An updated Kerrang! logo was debuted in mid-2017 before the magazine received a complete redesign during 2018.
-This change saw several of the magazine's long-running features dropped, including the Ultimate Rockstar Test, while new features were added in their place.

-In March 2020, publication of the print edition of Kerrang! was suspended due to the Covid-19 pandemic.
-The website continued to run articles as normal, with a weekly 'cover story' long-form article being introduced later in the year.
-In late 2021, a one-off print edition of Kerrang! was published, celebrating the return of live music events in the UK.
+On 13 March 2020, after publishing a total of 1,818 issues, publication of the weekly print edition of Kerrang! was suspended due to the COVID-19 pandemic.
+The Kerrang! website continued to run articles as normal.
+On 29 July 2020, the magazine debuted its first weekly digital 'cover story' long-form article, announcing Corey Taylor's first solo album CMFT (2020).
+In December 2021, a one-off print edition of Kerrang! was published, celebrating the return of live music events in the UK.
 Sales of this magazine proved successful enough that a second stand-alone print magazine was published in April 2022.
+The magazine continues to be published on a quarterly basis.